 Style Box ETF report for RWJ

-Looking for broad exposure to the Small Cap Blend segment of the US equity market?
-You should consider the Invesco S&P SmallCap 600 Revenue ETF (RWJ), a passively managed exchange traded fund launched on 02/22/2008.
+Designed to provide broad exposure to the Small Cap Blend segment of the US equity market, the Invesco S&P SmallCap 600 Revenue ETF (RWJ) is a passively managed exchange traded fund launched on 02/22/2008.

 Why Small Cap Blend